CAT(0) metrics on contractible manifolds: Introduction

-The Cartan--Hadamard theorem in Riemannian geometry can be accentuated in two parts: \begin{compactenum}[(1)] \item Nonpositive sectional curvature (a local condition) together with simple connectivity implies global nonpositive curvature (i.e. Alexandrov's CAT(0) condition). \item The Riemannian manifold in question is in particular diffeomorphic to $\R^d$. \end{compactenum} With the increase of interest in Alexandrov's coarse curvature notions (motivated chiefly by the work of Burago, Perelman, Shioya, Gromov and others) it was noticed that while the first part holds quite generally for metric length spaces \cite{BBI}, the second part of the Cartan--Hadamard seemed to break down in the topological and polyhedral categories.
+The Cartan--Hadamard theorem in Riemannian geometry can be accentuated in two parts: \begin{compactenum}[(1)] \item Nonpositive sectional curvature (a local condition) together with simple connectivity implies global nonpositive curvature (i.e. Alexandrov's CAT(0) condition). \item The Riemannian manifold in question is in particular diffeomorphic to an Euclidean space. \end{compactenum}

+With the increase of interest in Alexandrov's coarse curvature notions (motivated chiefly by the work of Burago, Perelman, Shioya, Gromov and others) it was noticed that while the first part holds quite generally for metric length spaces \cite{BBI}, the second part of the Cartan--Hadamard seemed to break down in the topological and polyhedral categories.
 When revitalizing the interest in CAT(0) geometry for his work on hyperbolic groups, Gromov therefore prominently asked in the eighties for other open manifolds which can be endowed with complete CAT(0) metrics.

 Gromov also noticed that this question should be asked for geodesically complete metrics (an assumption we restrict to throughout), as every manifold with boundary can be given a smooth non-complete metric of curvature $<0$ (and also a metric of curvature $>0$) using the h-principle.
 In this setting, a CAT(0) manifold is necessarily contractible.